huggingface/pytorch-openai-transformer-lm/README.md

-# PyTorch-finetune-transformer-lm
+# PyTorch implementation of OpenAI's Finetuned Transformer Language Model

-This is a PyTorch implementation of the [TensorFlow code](https://github.com/openai/finetune-transformer-lm) for OpenAI's paper "Improving Language Understanding by Generative Pre-Training" by Alec Radford, Karthik Narasimhan, Tim Salimans and Ilya Sutskever.
+This is a PyTorch implementation of the [TensorFlow code](https://github.com/openai/finetune-transformer-lm) provided with OpenAI's paper ["Improving Language Understanding by Generative Pre-Training"](https://blog.openai.com/language-unsupervised/) by Alec Radford, Karthik Narasimhan, Tim Salimans and Ilya Sutskever.

-This implementation comprises **a script to load the weights pre-trained by the authors**.
+This implementation comprises **a script to load in PyTorch the weights pre-trained by the authors using the TensorFlow implementation**.

-The model classes and loading scripts are in the file [model_py.py](model_py.py).
-The name of the class instance follow the name used in the original implementation.
-The re-implementation also comprises an implementation of the modifier Adam optimization algorithm with fixed weights from OpenAI's paper.
+The model classes and loading script are located in [model_py.py](model_py.py).
+The names of the module intances in the PyTorch model follow the Variable names of the original implementation.
+This implementation tries to follow the original code as closely as possible.
+The PyTorch implementation also comprises a PyTorch version of the modified Adam optimization algorithm with fixed weights used in OpenAI's paper.

 ## Requirements
 For the model it-self in [model_py.py](model_py.py):
-- pyTorch version >=0.4
+- PyTorch version >=0.4

 Additional requirements to run the classifier training script in [train.py](train.py):
 - tqdm
 - sklearn
-- spacy
+- spaCy
 - ftfy
 - pandas